Anniversaries are important for any organization, especially a nonprofit.

 On our Donorbox Nonprofit Blog, we talk about the importance of storytelling as a tool to get people to connect to your mission and your programs, as well as a tool for fundraising.

 Combine the power of storytelling with tools that make it easy to tell stories.
 Some of the simplest tools out there available to everyone are blogs and newsletters.
-Create an ongoing series of stories (e.g. focusing on a specific program, country, group of beneficiaries) and in them, acknowledge crucial donors, partners, volunteers.
+Create an ongoing series of stories (e.g. focusing on a specific program, country, or group of beneficiaries) and in them, acknowledge crucial donors, partners, and volunteers.
 Make sure to describe the obstacles that you overcame, and focus on what’s possible in the future.

 16. Use Videos and Photos